flare-foundation/docs/docs/tech/glossary.md

 : To assign a duty to someone else, so they do it for you.
 On the Flare network, an address can delegate any fraction of the votes associated with the tokens it holds to another address, for the purpose of [FTSO](#ftso) weighting or governance participation.
 Note that no tokens are transferred.

 EVM { #evm }
 : The Ethereum Virtual Machine allows executing smart contracts on the Ethereum network, regardless of the kind of computer that executes it.
 Multiple blockchain networks, including Flare, support EVM contracts.
+[Read more...](https://ethereum.org/en/developers/docs/evm/){target=_blank}

 FBA { #fba }
 : Federated Byzantine Agreement is a form of [Byzantine fault tolerance](#byzantine_fault_tolerance) where each node keeps its own list of trusted nodes.
 It does not require nodes to invest stake or computing power as [Proof of Stake](#proof_of_stake) or [Proof of Work](#proof_of_work) protocols do.

 FCP { #fcp }
 : The Flare Consensus Protocol is an asynchronous, ordered and leaderless version of Federated Byzantine Agreement ([FBA](#fba)) consensus.
 The whitepaper is already available and it is currently in the process of being implemented.
+[Read more...](https://flare.xyz/whitepapers){target=_blank}

 Flare Token (FLR) { #flare_token_(flr) }
-: The native currency of the Flare Network.
+: The native currency of the Flare's [main network](#main_network).

 FTSO { #ftso }
 : The Flare Time Series Oracles provide external information to the Flare network in a decentralized manner, by using multiple independent data providers that are rewarded for providing accurate information.
 [Read more...](ftso.md)